sern-handler/website/guide-en/README.md

 # Goal

-sern strives to be minimalist, but with all batteries included.
+Sern strives to be minimalist, but with all batteries included.
 Meaning, this framework provides the necessary tools to start up a bot in minutes, and leaves plenty room space to customize your experience and create an amazing project.
 It should include all the tools for any bot at any scale.